Malaria

 Vaccine Development of Malaria

-The vaccine comprises a genetically fused portion of the CSP repeat domain and the C-terminal region, presented as a hepatitis B virus-like particle.
-The binding of antibodies to CSP immobilizes the sporozoites, preventing their infection of hepatocytes, which is a crucial stage in malaria infection.
+The vaccine consists of a genetically fused portion of the repeat domain and the C-terminal region, which is displayed as a hepatitis B virus-like particle.
+The binding of antibodies onto CSP averagely immobilizes the sporozoites which prevents their infection of hepatocytes, which represent the critical level of malaria infection.

 Fig. 2 Impact of RTS,S vaccine on malaria infection and transmission.
 (Zavala, F., 2022)